Wetsuit seam repair

-If the tear is bigger than 2cm long or not a clean-cut, it might be better to go for a patch repair.
+If the tear is bigger than 2cm long or not a clean cut, it might be better to go for a patch repair.
 This only works if the cut is at least 2cm away from any seam.
-This requires a bit more skill and the right materials, so If you don’t feel confident doing this repair yourself, please contact a local wetsuit repair shop.
+This requires a bit more skill and the right materials, so if you don’t feel confident doing this repair yourself, contact a local wetsuit repair shop.
 Start by drawing an oval or circle at least 2cm away from the edge of the cut.
 Cut out this oval shape with a pair of sharp scissors.
 Get a patch panel, a piece of neoprene with a similar thickness as the damaged panel.
 You can cut this out of an old wetsuit, or get a panel at your local repair shop.

 Patch repair application

 Put the patch panel underneath the oval hole you just cut, and trace the oval onto the patch panel.
 Cut out the oval shape and place it inside the oval you cut out on the wetsuit.
 See if it fits exactly.
 Apply a layer of glue on the edge of the patch panel and on the hole of the wetsuit.
 Don’t put them together yet.
-Leave it to dry for about 10 min (unless indicated differently by the glue manufacturer) until glue becomes tacky.
+Leave it to dry for about 10 minutes (unless indicated differently by the glue manufacturer) until glue becomes tacky.
 Then, firmly press the edge of the oval together to create an even seam.
 Make sure the edge is fully pushed together without any holes between the patch panel and the repaired panel.
 Leave the repair to cure overnight.
-Neoprene tape or reinforcement iron-on patch can be added on the inside for.
+Neoprene tape or a reinforcement iron-on patch can be added on the inside for extra strength.

 Iron-on neoprene reinforcement patches

-When the cut or tear is all the way through the neoprene and lining it’s advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger, avoid water leakage and to avoid it tearing again.
-These patches or reinforcement tape, also called Melco tape can be bought through your local wetsuit repair shop.
-These patches or tape have a hot melt glue layer attached to the back of them.
+When the cut or tear cuts all the way through the neoprene and lining, it’s advisable to add an iron-on reinforcement patch on the inside of the repair to make this area stronger, avoid water leakage and to avoid it tearing again.
+These patches or reinforcement tape, also called Melco tape, can be bought through your local wetsuit repair shop.
+These patches have a hot melt glue layer attached to the back of them.
 They can be ironed on with a normal iron, but always make sure you use wax paper or baking paper in between the iron and the wetsuit.
 A different way of reinforcing the inside of a tear, or wetsuit seam repair, is to glue on a thin strip of thin neoprene, called neoprene tape.
 This can be glued on with normal wetsuit glue but is not a clean looking as hot melt tape.

-Zip repair or replacement
+Wetsuit zip repair or replacement